justinmahar/SublimeCSAutocompletePlus/README.md

 * `auto_complete_triggers` &mdash; Characters that trigger the autocomplete menu.

   - Sublime allows for context-specific triggers for the autocompletion menus.
 This allows the menu to show as soon as `.` or `@` are pressed, which are enabled by default.
-To customize these, use the following in settings and make the desired changes:
+To customize these, open `Preferences -> Settings &mdash; User` and use the following to make the desired changes:

 ```
 		"auto_complete_triggers":
 		   [
-		      {"characters": ".@", "selector": "source.coffee"}
+		      {"characters": ".@", "selector": "source.coffee, source.litcoffee, source.coffee.md"}
 		   ]
 ```

+  - Note that other autocomplete triggers may be present.
+If this is the case, simply add a comma and paste the curly brace section only.

 #### Aliases For `this`